dhirajsriram/react-accessible-searchbar/README.md

 ## Tests

-To run the tests simply run
+To run the tests simply navigate to the root folder and run

 ```bash
 npm run test